usccolumbia/GMTransformer/README.md

 ### How to train the model with GMTransformer dataset

 #### Download Data
-Download datasets from the above link, then unzip it under `GMTransformer_dataset` folder.
+Download datasets from the above link, then unzip it under `SMILES_data.zip` and `SELFIES_data.zip` folder.
 After the above, the directory should be:
 ```
 GMTransformer